adityarajput22/Social_media---Application/README.md

 CLOUDINARY_CLOUD_NAME=your_cloud_name
 CLOUDINARY_API_KEY=your_api_key
 CLOUDINARY_API_SECRET=your_api_secret

 Step 3: Install Frontend Dependencies
-Navigate to the frontend directory: bash
+1.Navigate to the frontend directory: bash
 Copy code
 cd ../frontend
-Install dependencies:
+2.Install dependencies:
 bash
 Copy code
 npm install
-Set up the environment variables for the frontend (e.g., API URL).
+3.Set up the environment variables for the frontend (e.g., API URL).
 You can create a .env file in the frontend directory with the following: bash
 Copy code
 REACT_APP_API_URL=http://localhost:8000/api

 Step 4: Run the Development Servers
-Backend:
+1.Backend:
 bash
 Copy code
 cd backend
 npm run dev
 This will start the backend server on http://localhost:8000.

-Frontend:
+2.Frontend:
 bash
 Copy code
 cd frontend
 npm start
-This will start the frontend development server on http://localhost:3000.
+This will start the frontend development server on http://localhost:8000.
 Now, the app should be running on both the frontend and backend locally.

 Folder Structure
 Backend (Server)
-bash
+bash:
 Copy code
 backend/
 │